rnw10va/Unofficial-Backloggd-Extension/README.md

 ![Feature 1 Screenshot](https://github.com/user-attachments/assets/110d9969-de48-413b-8a04-2d5c8f5296b8)

 Feature 2: Adds a IsThereAnyDeal button on game information pages.
-Sometimes a match doesn't appear, this can be because it's a retro game that you can't buy digitally or because or just an ocassional mismatch. <br>
+Sometimes a match doesn't appear, this can be because it's a retro game that you can't buy digitally or because or just an ocassional mismatch.
+On mobile the new button does not appear unless desktop mode is enabled, a solution will be investigated. <br>
 Feature 3: Adds a HowLongToBeat button on game information pages.
+On mobile the new button does not appear unless desktop mode is enabled, a solution will investigated.

 ![Feature 2 and 3 Screenshot](https://github.com/user-attachments/assets/08162a5f-0db2-477d-b728-217957ca7351)